L4COUR/Arduino-and-p5.bots/README.md

 # Arduino-and-p5.bots
-this is a repository for arduino projects and p5.bots.js files
+This is a repository is created for arduino projects and p5.bots.js files